hawwwwwk/img-hanzi/README.md

 If you end up using my package, please let me know!
 I'd love to see what you make with it :)

-(I'm trying to get the package on Maven, will be up soon hopefully)
+(I'll try to get a package out soon, for now just build it yourself)